-The Rainbow Pride Mosaic is an UMSU service group that is a safe space for all LGBTTQ* students and staff at the U of M.
+The Rainbow Pride Mosaic is an UMSU service group that is a safe space for all LGBTTQ* students and staff at UM.

 The Student Accessibility Centre is an UMSU service group that is a safe space for all students who identify as having any accessibility needs.

-The University of Manitoba Indigenous Students’ Association (UMISA) is an UMSU service group that is a safe space for all First Nations, Metis, and Inuit students at the U of M.
+The University of Manitoba Indigenous Students’ Association (UMISA) is an UMSU service group that is a safe space for all First Nations, Métis, and Inuit students at UM.

 The Womyn’s Centre is an UMSU service group that is a safe space for all womyn, gender fluid and gender non-conforming individuals.

-Self Checkout – A free app that helps you monitor day-to-day emotions and practice regular self care.
-Includes mood & trigger trackers, detailed history, and self care check lists and reminders.
+Self Checkout — A free app that helps you monitor day-to-day emotions and practice regular self-care.
+Includes mood and trigger trackers, detailed history and selfcare check lists and reminders.

 Self-Care Activities — Walkalong.ca has compiled a great list of daily activities and small steps that can help you get through the day and find enjoyment.

-Self-Care Starter Kit – Developed by the University Of Buffalo School Of Social Work, this starter-kit is full of tips and resources for self care strategies, specifically geared toward students and professionals.
+Self-Care Starter Kit — Developed by the University at Buffalo School of Social Work, this starter kit is full of tips and resources for self-care strategies, specifically geared toward students and professionals.

-Ryerson University Colouring Book (PDF) is an online and downloadable colouring book for survivors and supporters.
-The University of Manitoba Students’ Union (UMSU) also offers a colouring book/resource guide ‘Your Voice Matters.’
+Toronto Metropolitan University Colouring Book (PDF) is an online and downloadable colouring book for survivors and supporters.
+The University of Manitoba Students’ Union (UMSU) also offers a colouring book/resource guide “Your Voice Matters.”
 Free copies are available in their office (101 UMSU University Centre).